-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will expand by 13 percent by 2028.
+If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.

-There are a couple of reasons why these careers are growing so quickly.
-One is homeowners tapping into government refunds to install more energy-efficient comfort systems.
+There are a couple of reasons why these careers are expanding so fast.
+One is homeowners tapping into government rebates to upgrade to more energy-efficient comfort systems.
 Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-Finally, there’s the red-hot real estate market and a home shortage that’s driven a boost in new construction residences.
+Lastly, there’s the red-hot housing market and a property shortage that’s driven a boost in new construction residences.

-One of the number one needed jobs is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to earn.
+One of the number one needed positions is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to make.

 What Is an HVAC Technician?

-A HVAC technician is a person who fixes, installs and maintains heating and cooling systems.
+An HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most serve both homeowners and business owners.
-And, most important, you’ll be skilled with:
+And, most important, you’ll be skilled in:

 - Air conditioners